 The Benjamin A. Gilman International Scholarship Program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies or credit-bearing, career-oriented internships abroad.

 Excellent opportunity for US undergraduate students to receive fund for study abroad.

 User Review( votes)

 The Bureau of Educational and Cultural Affairs (ECA) at the U.S. Department of State fosters mutual understanding between the people of the United States and the people of other countries around the world.

-Course Level: This scholarship is available for pursuing undergraduate degree level.
+- Course Level: This scholarship is available for pursuing an undergraduate degree level.